nicholasmr/specfab/docs/enhancements-strainrate.md

 and so on.

-!!! note "Hard or soft"
+!!! warning "Hard or soft"

     $E_{ij}>1$ implies the material response is *softened* due to fabric (compared to an isotropic CPO), whereas $E_{ij}<1$ implies *hardening*.